cran-task-views/CompositionalData/CompositionalData.md

 ### Other packages

 This collection is meant to include other useful small packages, typically having a fairly specific purpose.
-The condition for inclusion is that the scale invariance property of compositional data is, at least partially, respected.
+In accordance with the log-ratio framework considered here, the condition for inclusion is that the scale invariance property of compositional data is, at least partially, respected.

 <!--
 Packages contained in this section are either of specific purpose or do not necessarily account